lumayaa/JoF_EJK/documentation/features.md

 - Linux x86 and x86_64
 - macOS x86_64 and arm64

-## Multiplayer and movement

-JoF EJK carries client and server game modules.
-Depending on the server configuration, available systems include race mode, movement styles, grappling, dueling controls, admin commands, accounts, Elo ranking, emotes, CTF refinements, weapon/Force tuning, and compatibility switches.

-!!! note "The server remains authoritative"
-    Client-side display and prediction features travel with you.
-Server-side rules only apply when the connected server runs compatible game code and enables them.
+## Server game systems

+When the server runs the JoF game module, operators can configure:

+- race mode, checkpoints, timing, movement styles, and grappling;
+- dueling rules, Elo ranking, accounts, and administrative levels;
+- CTF behavior, emotes, voting, team limits, and compatibility switches; and
+- saber, Force, weapon, knockback, projectile, and unlagged behavior.

+These systems are opt-in and server-authoritative.
+Connecting with JoF EternalJK does not change the rules of an unrelated server.

-## Recent JoF work
+## Engine and maintenance work

-The 1.6 series included HUD graphics for additional saber styles, larger NPC and client limits, renderer menu improvements, Linux and macOS release builds, radial-menu work, hidden-skin controls, filesystem threading for the UI, weapon-animation prediction, Force Sense NPC health bars, and multiple crash fixes.
+The repository also carries the multiplayer engine, dedicated server, UI, and native game modules.
+Ongoing work includes platform builds, renderer integration, filesystem and loading behavior, NPC support, crash fixes, and compatibility with existing Jedi Academy content.

+For exact changes in a build, use its generated GitHub release notes and `/modversion`; feature summaries intentionally avoid promising that every server enables every system.

 [Read the release history](releases.md){ .md-button }
 [Browse console controls](reference.md){ .md-button }

 ## Project lineage

-JoF EJK is based on EternalJK and OpenJK and includes work derived from jaPRO and other community projects.
-Renderer packaging also incorporates work maintained outside this repository.
+JoF EternalJK is based on EternalJK and OpenJK and includes work derived from jaPRO and other community projects.
+Windows packaging also incorporates a Vulkan renderer maintained outside this repository.
 See the repository history, license notices, and [credits](development.md#credits) for attribution.